siherrmann/queuer/README.md

 # Features

 - Insert job batches using the `COPY FROM` postgres feature.
+- Insert a job in a transaction to rollback if eg. the step after job insertion fails.
 - Panic recovery for all running jobs.
 - Error handling by checking last output parameter for error.
 - Multiple queuers can be started in different microservices while maintaining job start order and isolation.
 - Scheduled and periodic jobs.
 - Easy functions to get jobs and workers.
+- Listener functions for job updates and deletion (ended jobs).
 - Retry mechanism for ended jobs which creates a new job with the same parameters.

 ## Coming soon

-- Add a new job in a transaction to rollback if for example step after job insertion fails.
 - Helper function to listen for a specific finished job.
 - Custom NextInterval functions to address custom needs for scheduling (eg. scheduling with timezone offset)